 Address computation tables

 Next to the main search tables, there is a set of secondary helper tables used to compute the address relations between places.
 These tables are partitioned.
 Each country is assigned a partition number in the country_name table (see below) and the data is then split between a set of tables, one for each partition.
 Note that Nominatim still manually manages partitioned tables.
-Native support for partitions in PostgreSQL only became useable with version 13.
+Native support for partitions in PostgreSQL only became usable with version 13.
 It will be a little while before Nominatim drops support for older versions.

 The search_name_X tables are used to look up streets that appear in the